 Variable life insurance

-Variable universal life insurance is generally the riskiest and most complex type of life insurance available.
-With this type of policy, the money that goes into the cash value of the policy is invested in a portfolio of mutual fund sub-accounts that invest in stocks, bonds, real estate and commodities.
-It is possible to lose money in this type of policy when the stock and bond markets perform poorly.
-It is also possible to get a higher rate of return with this type of policy than with any other type of policy.
+Variable life insurance is a type of policy where the money that goes into the cash value of the policy is invested in a portfolio of mutual fund sub-accounts that invest in stocks, bonds, real estate and commodities.
+It is possible to lose money in this type of policy if the stock and bond markets perform poorly.
+It is also possible to get a higher rate of return with this type of policy than with another type of policy.
 Because these policies have the greatest risk, you may want to consult with a financial advisor to understand if this type of coverage is right for you.

 Final expense life insurance

-Final expense life insurance is a specific type of permanent life insurance policy that is designed exclusively to pay for end of life expenses like funeral and burial expenses.
-No medical underwriting is required for this type of policy, but coverage can be expensive in many cases.
+Final expense life insurance is a specific type of permanent life insurance policy that is designed exclusively to pay for end of life expenses like funeral and burial expenses or small debts.
+Many of these policies do not require medical underwriting, but coverage can be expensive in some cases.